starwit-trainings/python-ai-cv/01-Python+Devtools-Introduction/01-intro.md

 ---
 # Introduction to Docker
 * How does it work and what is good for?
+* Tasks
   * Installation Linux/Windows
   * Run container
   * Build your own images
+* About Credentials
 * Docker Compose